Wodie/p25link/README.md

 sudo chmod 755 p25link-menu
 sudo ./p25link-menu

-there you can make the initial setup, download libraries to get it working, etc.
+there you can make the initial setup, download Perl libraries if you want to change code, etc.

-Mode = 0 means use of Serial (using Quantar_P25Link board still on development/test).

-Mode = 1 means use of Cisco router and its STUN protocol.

-Modify the hosts.txt file with the Talk Groups you want lo add to the Scan list by setting the last field to a highest take precedence >= 1, 0 = No Scan.
+MRemember to modify the hosts.txt file with the Talk Groups you want lo add to the scan list by setting the last field to a highest take precedence >= 1, 0 = No scan.

 # History:

+## v2.30-3 November 13, 2020.
+New: RDAC, which used to be the Report to server draft.
+New: Site Name field.
+New: Site Info field.

+## v2.30-2 November 09, 2020.
+Misc: Minor APRS code fixes.
+Added: Linked Talk Group now updates on APRS-IS.
+Added: APRS objects update time can be changed on the config.ini file.
+Fixed: some .deb bugs.
+Added: Semi automatic creation of .deb file.
+Added: APRS-IS rotate server.

 ## v2.30 October 23, 2020.
 Lot of code updates and bugs fixed.